-Is it possible to prevent type 2 diabetes, even if you are diagnosed with prediabetes?
+Preventing type 2 diabetes: is it possible even if you are diagnosed with prediabetes?

 Many scientists believe that this is possible.
 However, in order to prevent or reduce your risk of developing type 2 diabetes, it’s important to take action now.